hexikani/pulsechain-docs/node-setup.md

       - --password=/blockchain/pass.txt
       - --mine
 ```
-To active container using this Docker Compose script you have to run the following command from within the directory where `docker-compose.yml` is located:
+To start the container using this Docker Compose script you have to run the following command from within the directory where `docker-compose.yml` is located:
 ```sh
 docker-compose up -d
 ```
-While the containers are started not the named of the newly created container.
-If you current directory was let's say `pulsechain/` then the container will most likely be named `pulsechain_node_1`.
+The docker-compose tool will print names of container created or started.
+Note this name for any future actions with this (see below).
+If your current directory was let's say `pulsechain/` then the container will most likely be named `pulsechain_node_1`.

 To shutdown the container run from within the directory where `docker-compose.yml` is located:
 ```sh